ironcore-scrapyard/virtual-controlplane/docs/usage/template.md

 One important configuration point are the RBAC rules, where we need to specify which objects the `template-operator` is allowed to watch and modify.

-Here an example as defined in the default `values.yaml` to allow to watch and modify `Secrets` and `ConfigMaps` in your cluster.
+Here is an example, as defined in the default `values.yaml`, to allow to watch and modify `Secrets` and `ConfigMaps` in your cluster.

 ```yaml
 rbac: